2016 6 Hours of Silverstone: Practice

 Romain Dumas (pictured in 2014) beached his car in the turn seven gravel trap in the second practice session.

 There were three practice sessions—one 90-minute session each on Friday morning and afternoon and a third one-hour session on Saturday morning—were scheduled to precede Sunday's race.
 The first session was held on a wet track from earlier morning rain and lap times reduced as the 90-minute period progressed due to the track drying out.
 No incidents were reported.
-Timo Bernhard in the No. 1 Porsche led the practice session in its final minutes with a lap time of 1 minute and 42.182 seconds, eight-tenths of a second faster than Marc Lieb in the sister entry.
-René Rast in G-Drive Racing's No. 26 Oreca 05 Nissan led LMP2 with a fastest lap of 1 minute and 51.617 seconds set in the session's final 15 minutes.
+Timo Bernhard in the No. 1 Porsche led the practice session in its final minutes with a lap time of 1:42.182, eight-tenths of a second faster than Marc Lieb in the sister entry.
+René Rast in G-Drive Racing's No. 26 Oreca 05 Nissan led LMP2 with a fastest lap of 1: 51.617 set in the session's final 15 minutes.
 The No. 51 AF Corse car driven by Gianmaria Bruni was fastest in LMGTE Pro while Rui Águas in the sister team's No. 83 entry helped the Italian marque to be the fastest vehicle in LMGTE Am.

-In the second practice session, which took place in dry weather conditions for most of the 90-minute period and became wet when rain fell in the closing stages which prevented any drivers from improving on their fastest times, Brendon Hartley in Porsche's No. 1 car set an early lap time of 1 minute and 39.655 seconds which remained the fastest time for the remainder of the session.
+In the second practice session, which took place in dry weather conditions for most of the 90-minute period and became wet when rain fell in the closing stages which prevented any drivers from improving on their fastest times, Brendon Hartley in Porsche's No. 1 car set an early lap time of 1:39.655 which remained the fastest time for the remainder of the session.
 He was 1.6 seconds quicker than Romain Dumas in the team's No. 2 entry, who in turn, was two-tenths of a second faster than Loïc Duval in the No. 8 Audi.
 A LMGTE car impacted Dumas, causing him to spin into the turn seven gravel trap, and sustained damage to his car's right-rear tyre, causing the deployment of a full course yellow flag.
 He was extracted from the gravel trap and drove back to the pit lane for car repairs.
-Jonny Kane in the No. 36 Signatech Alpine was the fastest driver in LMP2 with a 1-minute and 49.632 seconds set lap in the session's closing minutes, nearly one-tenth of a second in front of Jakes.
+Jonny Kane in the No. 36 Signatech Alpine was the fastest driver in LMP2 with a 1:49.632 lap set in the session's closing minutes, nearly one-tenth of a second in front of Jakes.
 LMGTE Pro was led by James Calado in the No. 51 AF Corse Ferrari 488 GTE, while Carroll's Gulf Racing car was fastest in LMGTE Am, despite driving off the track in the session's closing minutes.